Glossary of Formal Languages and Compilation

 ANAL (mode)

-Analytical mode of the Bol Processor — the grammar tests if a sequence belongs to the language (modus tollens).
+BP3’s analytical mode — the grammar tests if a sequence belongs to the language.
+Uses template matching and wildcards.
+Corresponds to modus tollens.

 Analysis-by-synthesis